adpth/Adpth/README.md

 # Hi  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Tharun

 I'm a Android Developer, Frontend web developer and UI designer. who is passionate about making open-source more accessible and creating the interface of the app more effective which brings more traffic on app.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

 <img src="https://user-images.githubusercontent.com/61702243/135713157-cf8309ef-7a00-459d-a561-d189e4deb876.gif" align="right" width="425" height="425"></a>

 ### More About Me:
 - 🌱 &nbsp; I’m currently learning jetpack compose.
 - 👨🏻‍💻 &nbsp; Soon i will start uploading project here.
 - 🎨 &nbsp; I love to design UI, Figma is my choice.
-- 🎨 &nbsp; I love to design UI, Figma is my choice.
 - 💬 &nbsp; Ask me about anything, I am happy to help
 - 📚 &nbsp; Every morning, i read articles on Medium.